 The Stages of a Hurricane

 A hurricane progresses through six stages, with the first five stages increasing in size and strength.
-Investing in a whole-house generator is the easiest way to keep your lights on throughout the duration of a hurricane in South Florida.
+Investing in a whole-house generator or a partial-home generator is the easiest way to keep your lights on throughout the duration of a hurricane in South Florida.
 Contact our expert electricians at (561) 412-1924 to receive support with choosing a new generator for your property.

 To assist you in preparing for potential hurricanes, we have created an outline of the main stages of the storm along with the corresponding weather conditions.